 Step 2: Create a clear medical summary

 Compiling, sorting, and summarizing medical records and bills can help build a strong case for fair compensation.
 These documents provide evidence of injuries, treatments, and costs.
 By organizing this information, it becomes easier to demonstrate the extent of damages and justify the need for compensation.
-It also makes the adjuster’s job easier.
+It also makes a stronger case when adjusters review.

 Below are a few guidelines for building a persuasive and easy-to-read medical summary: